-Free radicals also contribute to aging, so I'll eat all the antioxidant foods I can to age a bit more gracefully + naturally.
+Free radicals also contribute to aging, so I’ll eat all the helpful foods I can to age a bit more gracefully + naturally.

-Vitamins C and E are common as well as necessary antioxidants, and all the foods on the above list are full of these 2 essential vitamins.
+Vitamins C and E are common as well as necessary, and all the foods on the above list are full of these 2 essential vitamins.

 Berries, fruit, nuts, beans, dark leafy greens… basically plant based whole foods are rich in antioxidants.